MakeSchool-17/learn-rails-capybara/README.md

 ### Drivers

-You can swap the driver by uncommenting your drive of choice in the setup block of `manage_users_test.rb`
+You can swap the driver by uncommenting your driver of choice in the setup block of `manage_users_test.rb`

 `:selenium` is selected by default, and with this driver you can actually see Firefox opening and running your test (optionally slowed down by carefully placed `sleep` statements). **Just make sure you have Firefox installed to use it.**